felixchen3674/react04292024/homework/vanilla_js/day2_html/homework/concepts.md

 401: Unauthorized
 403: Forbidden
 404: Not found
+500: server problem

 ### What is semantic HTML?
 Give examples

 Answer: Describe the content meaning to both the browser and developer.
+Add meanings to tags, help the developers and help with people with reading issue (someone who needs a screen reader).
 <header> <nav> <section> <article> <aside> etc.

 ### what are local storage vs session storage vs cookies